VincentLanglet/Twig-CS-Fixer/README.md

 By default, all the `.twig` files in the current directory are linted, except the one in the `vendor` directory.

-If you want to lint a specific files/directory you can pass it as argument, but if you want a more sophisticated rule, you can configure it in the `.twig-cs-fixer.php` file.
-For instance,
+If you want to lint a specific files/directory you can pass it as argument, but if you want a more sophisticated rule, you can configure it in the `.twig-cs-fixer.php` file:
 ```php
 <?php